dieego17/dieego17/README.md

 ## About Me 🧑‍💻
 - 🎓 Graduate in Web Application Development from IES Ribera del Tajo.
-- 🌐 Continuously exploring new technologies and programming languages.
+- ☁️ Experienced working with AWS services like Lambda, API Gateway, S3, Cognito, and Bedrock.
-- 📈 Currently pursuing a specialization course in Artificial Intelligence and Big Data.
+- 🧠 Graduated from a specialization course in Artificial Intelligence and Big Data.
 - 🚀 Passionate about tackling new challenges and pushing the boundaries of technology.

 ## Connect with me 🌐
 <a href = 'https://www.linkedin.com/in/dieego17/'> <img width = '32px' align= 'center' src="https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/linked-in-alt.svg"/></a>